British-Library-Technical-Services/Documentation/docs/AVSIPGEN/index.md

 ---
 # AV SIP Generator

-The AV SIP Generator is Sound & Vision's web-based tool for building Submission Information Packages (SIP).
+The AV SIP Generator is Sound & Vision's browser-based tool for building Submission Information Packages (SIP) for ingest into the Library's digital repository for long-term preservation.

+The following pages outline how to use the tool and build a SIP.